Koha-Community/kohadocs/source/cataloging.rst

 .. _macros-in-advanced-cataloging-label:

-Macros in Advanced Cataloging
+Macros in advanced cataloging
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

 To record a new macro:

--  Select the "> Macros..." button
+-  Select the "Macros..." button

 -  A window will pop up.
 In this window, select "New macro...," key the new macro's name in the pop-up box and select OK.